Azhrei/server-side/README.md

 used by other RPTools applications in the future.

 ## Step 1
-MapTool contacts this script and provides:
+MapTool contacts this script (via POST) and provides:
 * its version number,
 * a timestamp, and
 * a checksum of the unencrypted stacktrace text.